fractal13/dsu-cs-4300-ai/web/assignments/assignment_rubiks_04_full_search.md

 -----------------------

-Create a `RubiksCubeSolver` command script that assumes there is cube already configured, then executes commands to solve the cube.
+Create a `RubiksCubeSolver` command script that assumes there is cube already configured (with `init cube`), then executes commands to solve the cube.
 It is expected that there will be multiple `search` commands executed, and that `config apply_solution 1` will be in effect.
 Thus, the result of the script will be solving the cube in a step-by-step fashion, until it is completely solved.

 ## Scripting Advice I (Cube Solving Script)